giuseb/mork/README.md

 ## Getting started

+First, make sure that ImageMagick is installed in your system.
+On the Mac, `brew` is the preferred package manager:

+    brew install imagemagick

 To create a small ruby project that uses Mork, `cd` into a directory of choice, then execute the following shell commands:

 ```